 This pathway represents a high energy flood that destroys the plant community and either exposes or deposits sandy and gravelly material.
-This pathway requires a migrating stream channel to return to the site.
+Soil litter layer is removed.
+This pathway requires a migrating stream channel to move across the site.

 Additional community tables